 There have been a number of successful share offers elsewhere for community energy schemes.

-Why should you invest in this project?
+Why should you think about investing in this project in the near future?

 - Investing in this project will provide a number of concrete benefits to the North Uist community.